Synthetixio/synthetix/docs/contracts/Proxy.md

 !!! info
     The typical smart contact Proxy pattern is discussed in depth [here](https://blog.openzeppelin.com/proxy-patterns/) and [here](https://fravoll.github.io/solidity-patterns/proxy_delegate.html).
 This implementation has its own architecture, however, and is not identical to most other proxy contracts.

 This proxy sits in front of a target underlying contract.
 Any calls made to the proxy [are forwarded](#fallback-function) to that target contract, so that the proxy appears to operate as if it was the target which was executed.
 This is designed to allow a contract to be upgraded without altering its address.
+In Synthetix, this proxy typically operates in tandem with a [`Proxyable`](Proxyable.md) instance as its target.

 The [`Synthetix`](Synthetix.md), [`Synth`](Synth.md), and [`FeePool`](FeePool.md) contracts all exist behind proxies, which has allowed their behaviour to be substantially altered over time.

 This proxy provides two different operation modes, which can be switched between at any point.[^1]

 [^1]: Specific descriptions of the behaviour of the `CALL` and `DELEGATECALL` EVM instructions can be found in the [Ethereum Yellow Paper](https://ethereum.github.io/yellowpaper/paper.pdf).

 * `DELEGATECALL`: Execution of the target's code occurs in the proxy's context, which preserves the message sender and writes state updates to the storage of the proxy itself.
 This is the standard proxy style used across Ethereum projects.
-* `CALL`: Execution occurs in the target's context, so the state of the proxy itself is never touched.
+* `CALL`: Execution occurs in the target's context, so the storage of the proxy is never touched.

 The motivation for the `CALL` style was to allow complete decoupling of the storage structure from the proxy, except what's required for the proxy's own functionality.
-This means there's no necessity for the proxy to be concerned in advance with the storage architecture of the target contract, and we can avoid using elaborate unstructured storage solutions for state variables.
+This means there's no necessity for the proxy to be concerned in advance with the storage architecture of the target contract.
+We can avoid using elaborate or unstructured storage solutions for state variables, and there are no constraints on the use of (possibly nested) mapping or reference types.

-Instead the proxy forwards calls and ether to the target contract that defines the application logic, which then in turn relays data back to the proxy to be returned to the original caller, or to be emitted from the proxy as events.
-Some data can be kept on the underlying contract, if it is small and easy to migrate during contract upgrades.
-More elaborate data is kept in separate state contracts that persist across multiple versions.
+Instead of executing the target code in its own context, the `CALL`-style proxy forwards function call data and ether to the target contract that defines the application logic, which then in turn relays information back to the proxy to be returned to the original caller, or to be emitted from the proxy as events.
+Some state can be kept on the underlying contract if it can be discarded or it is easy to migrate during contract upgrades.
+More elaborate data is kept in separate storage contracts that persist across multiple versions.
 This allows the proxy's target contract to be largely disposable.
 This structure looks something like the following:

 <inheritance-graph style='padding: 40px 0 60px 0'>
     ![Proxy architecture graph](../img/graphs/Proxy-architecture.svg)